 Being a part of a larger group of custom alert actions, Create SQL script is the functionality in ApexSQL Monitor that allows executing customized SQL scripts when some alert triggers.

-All of the alert actions (Create SNMP trap , Create command, and mentioned) are connected with alert triggering events.
+All the alert actions (Create SNMP trap , Create command, and mentioned) relate to alert triggering events.
 These custom actions in alerts won’t be fired if there is no alert activity.

 1. How to create a SQL script alert action in ApexSQL Monitor

-To use the Create SQL script alert action, first choose a desired SQL Server instance, and select the Metrics view and corresponding tab.
-Then, add a new action profile, through Manage alert action profiles option, as in picture below:
+To use the SQL script alert action, first choose a desired SQL Server instance, and navigate to the Configuration subsystem and Alert actions tab.
+Then, add a new action profile, as in the picture below:

 Elements of the SQL script execution panel

-This panel (on the right of the Alert action profiles modal dialog) consists of two components: the SQL script input field and preset action tags (below).
+This panel consists of two components: the SQL script input field and preset action tags (below).

 Testing the alert action

 After the input of a desired SQL statement, press the Test button.
-If the action tags are included in a script, the Select action tag test data modal dialog will appear (for this case, the %Server% action tag is selected):
+If the action tags are included in a script, the Select tags modal dialog will appear (for this case, the %Server% action tag is selected):

 In both cases, after successful execution, the message will appear:

-Afterwards, the alert action profile My custom alert can be saved, modified according to the needs and used.
+Afterwards, the alert action profile My custom alert can be saved, modified according to the needs and used further.

 2. Examples of SQL scripts to use within Create SQL script alert action